MysteriousJ/Joystick-Input-Examples/README.md

 Somebody at some point made an entry in the SDL database for this device, and mapped it for gamecube controllers.
 I use it for a PS2 controller, so the mapping is totally wrong and renders some buttons unusable.
 Still, the database approch will work fantastically well for nearly all of your players.

 ### Callibration
+I remember many times hastily plugging a controller into a Gamecube, bumping an analog stick while doing so, causing it to drift.
+Pushing it to the left made the cursor on character select drift to the right; pushing it up caused drifting downward.
+This is because the gamecube calibrates the controller when it's plugged in.
+Whatever the analog stick's current axis values were are now considered the rest position, and all inputs are relative to that.
+If an axis is calibrated for a negative value being the rest position, the axis' physical neutral will appear to be a positive input.
+Unplugging and reconnecting the controller—or holding down X, Y, and start—recalibrates it.

+A PC game could also use calibration to account for unknown rest positions of axes.
+By sampling input state and taking it as the rest values when starting button config, a trigger that's `LONG_MIN` at rest would only appear to go in the positive direction (`axisValue = `).
+The downside is potential player confusion if they were bumping an analog stick when starting button config.

 ### Cutting our losses
 Really we can still get decent button config without a database or callibration.
 Let's imagine a player configuring their Gamecube controller in a press-to-set interface.
 The want to map the Shoot action to the right shoulder trigger, so they select the action and press down R. The input was negative both this frame and last, so we ignore the initial state.
 It isn't until the input becomes positive that we create the mapping.
 After Shoot is Jump, and when the player releases R they accidently map Jump to a negative axis input.
 They curse, redo that mapping, and move on.
 So while not perfect, it does support an uncommon controller and lets the user create any mappings they want.